Healthcare in Fiji

 There are a number of health risks that expats should be aware of when moving to Fiji.
 Food poisoning and stomach bugs can be an issue for new arrivals.
 Expats should be careful when purchasing meat and fish products, particularly from roadside markets where there is no refrigeration.

-Pre-travel vaccinations and restrictions for Fiji
+Pre-travel vaccinations for Fiji

 Emergency services in Fiji